MUSA-550-Fall-2020/musa-550-fall-2020.github.io/_guides/conda.md

 ### Activating the base environment

-To activate the `'base'` default environment, simply run:
+To activate the `'base'` default environment, run from the command line (Anaconda Prompt on Windows or Terminal on MacOS):

 ```
 conda deactivate